MatthiasGwiozda/shopping-list/wiki/notes/testcases/editableList.md

 - Edit an element.
 Click on "Esc" while the input - field is focused.
     - The original unedited element should be shown.

+- click on the delete button.
+Klick "OK"
+    - The item is deleted